HCookie/organizational_contributors/README.md

 ## Example use cases

-- As a maintainer, you may want to acknowledge contributors from various organisations in a discussion post
+- As a maintainer, you may want to acknowledge contributors from various organizations in a discussion post
-- A repository wants to track contributions from organisations
+- A repository wants to track contributions from organizations

 ## Support